Calathea spp.

 Tropical forests of Central and South America

-Unlike plain green foliage plants, different calathea types change the whole look of a room.
+Unlike plain green foliage plants, different Calathea types change the whole look of a room.
 Some read as moody and dark, others almost neon, so it pays to match the pattern to your space and light.

 Start with one or two well-known types.
 Calathea lancifolia (rattlesnake plant) has long wavy leaves and handles minor care slips better than fussier, broad-leaf types like Calathea orbifolia.